MarcoCiaramella/grepr/README.md

 Function signature is `function(string,dir,callback)` where:

-* `string`: is the string to search;
+* `string`: is the string to search
-* `dir`: is directory where the search starts;
+* `dir`: is directory where the search starts
-* `callback`: is a function of type `function(file,indices,lines)` where file is the complete file path where the input string has been found, indices is an array of line index and lines is the array of lines containing the string.
+* `callback`: is a function of type `function(file,indices,lines)` where file is the complete file path where the input string has been found, indices is an array of line index and lines is the array of lines containing the string

 Callback is called only on those files containing at least one occurrence of the input string.